natebrunelle/cs4102_su20/markdown/syllabus.md

 Task                        Weight  Comments
 -------------------------  -------- ----------------------------------------------
-Quizzes                     40%     There will be 7 total Programming Assignments     30%     There will be 14 total, the worst two will be dropped Written Problem Sets        30%     There will be 7 total Professionalism Penalty    0--100%  Excessive missed classes, rude behavior toward instructor or classmates, unauthorized homework assistance, contacting TAs when they are not on the clock, etc., can be held against a student when final grades are calculated.
+Quizzes                     30%     There will be 6 total, worth 5% each Programming Assignments     40%     There will be 10 total, worth 5% each, with the worst two will be dropped Written Problem Sets        30%     There will be 6 total, worth 5% each Professionalism Penalty    0--100%  Excessive missed classes, rude behavior toward instructor or classmates, unauthorized homework assistance, contacting TAs when they are not on the clock, etc., can be held against a student when final grades are calculated.

 Your final letter grade will then be assigned as follows: